Promoting London in the interests of all its people, places and businesses as a global city and powerhouse of the economy

 London Councils provides the secretariat to the group on behalf of London government including the Mayor of London and the London Assembly.
 The group is listed on the APPG Register.

 APPG meetings are open to MPs, Peers and representatives of organisations interested in and affected by the issues being discussed.
-To hear about future meetings, sign up to get updates from us.
+To hear about future meetings, sign up to our mailing list.

 Events programme